ftCommunity/tx-pi/README.md

 # Software setup

+## SD card images:

+For your convenience, you might download one of the following SD card images.
+To install the image onto SD card, please follow the instructions given on the [Raspbian site](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) except to use the TX-Pi image instead of the Raspbian image.

+Currently available SD card images:

+3.5" A-Type display, Raspbian stretch, created 2019-03-07: [tx-pi_disp35A_stretch_20190307.img.zip, 1GB](https://www.filehosting.org/file/details/786116/tx-pi_disp35A_stretch_20190307.zip)

+## Alternatively: manual installation

+If you want to manually install Raspian and the TX-Pi setup instead of using a SD card image as described above, follow the instructions here.
 The entire installation consists of three main steps:

   1. Install a standard raspbian operating system image onto SD card